Uriel's machine.

 Uriel's Machine is described as an horizon declinometer.
 It is true to say that a star will set in the same numbered portal and window on the western side, as the one it rose in, on the east.
 But the declinometer will not show you how high the star will travel as the earth turns.

-The equator line from east to west does not pass directly over your head.
-It is at an angle to the zenith, dependent on your latitude.
-Here, 90 - 52 (lat) = 38.
 A large post could be placed in the south of the circle so that its top touches the sky at more or less 38 degrees as seen from the centre of the circle by someone of average height.
-Only then would I have any idea how hight the celestial equator appears to be.
+Only then would I have any idea how high the celestial equator appears to be?

 ---